The Best Travel Guide for Singapore Holidays

 Care for all – Singapore is highly responsive to the needs of elderly and disabled people, and most of the public attractions here are designed to keep their specific needs in mind.

 Tax-free Shopping – Visitors spending over S$100 at shops participating in the Global Blue tax refund scheme can claim a refund of 7% GST paid on their purchases.
 So it’s a good idea to ask the retailers about GST refunds on tourist shopping.

 Avoid Smoking in Public Places – Smoking is strictly prohibited in all air-conditioned public spaces in Singapore.
 However, some entertainment venues and open-air restaurants have designated smoking areas.
 Similarly, spitting, littering, jay-walking and drinking in public places is strictly prohibited.
 Chewing gum is also famously banned here.

 Go for Street Food & Save Money – Singapore visitors can easily save big on food as a number of local hawkers serve decent and authentic Singaporean dishes at low prices.
 And going by the length of queues, food lovers can find it quite easy to locate the popular street vendors.
 As for hygiene, it is always better to look out for coloured placards indicating the hygienic standards maintained at these stalls.

 Finally, in case of emergency, visitors can call 999 for police, 995 for fire brigade and emergency and 1800 542 4422 for flight information.

 As an all-round holiday destination, Singapore caters to visitors of all tastes and ages.
 So be it about exploring the local culture at Chinatown, shopping for local items at Orchard, or understanding the Singaporean past at Changi Village in Pulau Ubin Island, there is endless appeal in this little action-packed city.
-Explore all these attractions and much more with all-inclusive Singapore holidays for an unforgettable vacation experience.
+Explore all these attractions and much more with for an unforgettable vacation experience.